Iowa Hawkeyes men's basketball: Todd Lickliter era (2007–2010)

-Fran McCaffery era (2010–present)
+Fran McCaffery era (2010–2025)

 Coach Fran McCaffery came to Iowa from Siena in 2010.
 In his 23rd season as a head coach at Iowa, Lehigh (1985–1988), UNC-Greensboro (1999–2005) and Siena (2005–2010), McCaffery has a career record of 424–308 (.583).

 Iowa's attendance increased by 20 percent from the previous year.
 McCaffery guided Iowa to two victories over top–50 RPI teams, including sixth–ranked Purdue.

 In 2012 the Hawkeyes were 4–3 against teams ranked in the AP top 25.
 For the second consecutive year, the Iowa Men's Basketball program saw a marked uptick in attendance inside Carver-Hawkeye Arena.
 Iowa's average attendance for all home games for the 2011–12 season was 11,841, the conference-only attendance was 13,254 per game.

 During the 2012–2013 season Iowa finished the regular season with a 20–11 record, including an 11–2 non conference and 9–9 conference record.
 Coach McCaffery also earned his 300th career win as a head coach on March 9, 2013, with a 74–60 win over Nebraska.
 In postseason play they defeated Northwestern in the Big Ten tournament before falling to the #3 seeded Michigan State Spartans in the second round.
 The Hawkeyes went on to earn a #3 seed in the 2013 NIT tournament where they would go advance to the championship game for the first time in school history before losing to Baylor (74–54).
 Iowa's 25 win total was the most by the team since setting the same mark in the 2005–2006 season.

 During the 2013–2014 season, Iowa achieved a non-conference record of 11–2, including a runner-up finish in the 2013 Battle 4 Atlantis tournament and a loss to in–state rival Iowa State.
 The Hawkeyes finished the Big Ten Conference season with a 9–9 record and a regular season record of 20–12.
 The Hawkeyes were seeded sixth in the Big Ten Conference tournament but lost to No. 11-seeded Northwestern 67–62, a team that the Hawkeyes had twice beaten by 26 points in two conference season games.
 The Hawkeyes played in the 'first four' during the 2014 NCAA Division I men's basketball tournament, playing Tennessee in the first round of the 2014 NCAA Division I men's basketball tournament.
 This was their first NCAA Tournament appearance since the 2005–2006 season.